Table of Contents

 Economic Importance

-The BRICS countries have among the world’s fastest-growing economies and account for a sizable part of global GDP.
+The BRICS countries are among the world’s fastest-growing economies and account for a sizable part of global GDP.
 They have large and growing consumer markets, as well as abundant raw materials, energy, and other resources.
 The BRICS have created a number of cooperative projects and organisations to promote economic cooperation and development among themselves.

 Geopolitical Importance